TNorsang/bamazon/README.md

 The user is looking for the ID and clicked "2" <br>
 <img src="./images/id.png" alt="ID">

-This is the total for their item choice <br>
+This is the total for their item choice after purchasing 3 $120 shoes <br>
 <img src="./images/total.png" alt="total">

 This is the stock quantity before it updated <br>